Xilinx/Vitis_Model_Composer/Examples/AIENGINE/DSPlib/fft/README.md

 # Using DSPLib AI Engine FFT directly from the library browser

-This example demonestrates using the AI Engine FFT block in Model Composer and comparing the results to the Simulink FFT block.
+This example demonstrates using the AI Engine FFT block in Vitis Model Composer and comparing the results to the Simulink FFT block.

 ## Knowledge nuggets